This page documents the BETA version of the Variant Browser app with features that are limited in scope.

 - Navigate to your project.

-- Click Interactive Analysis in the upper right corner.
+- Click Interactive Browsers in the upper right corner.

 - Click Open within the Variant Browser section.

 To interpret a VCF file, click on any of the files in the Demo VCF files section.
 The page for filtering and interpreting VCF files is displayed.

 - Search for a filter.